 The more conservative and modest the ensemble, the better.
 It is very easy for women to be judged by their appearance.
 It is important that you are putting your most professional look forward.
 In addition, the same advice that applies to men, also applies to women.
 Avoid patterns and bright colors and stick with conservative but serious colors like dark gray or navy blue.

 For Both Men and Women: What Not to Wear to Court

 When considering what to wear to court appearance, it may be easier to consider what not to wear.
 Think of your appearance this way: If you would wear a certain outfit out on the town, it does not belong inside a courtroom.

 Make sure your courtroom attire is clean, pressed, and professional, and avoid wearing:

 - Tight clothing

 Whether your case is unfolding in civil or criminal court, your appearance must provide a professional first impression.
 We can help ensure you are ready.
-Contact our experienced South Carolina lawyers by calling (803) 548-2468 or contact us online today to schedule a free consultation.
+Contact our experienced South Carolina lawyers by calling (803) 548-2468 or contact us online today to schedule a consultation.